Complex numbers, complex functions and complex analysis in general are part of an important branch

 the real number x is equivalent to the complex number x + 0i.

-At Keystone Mining Post we show how complex numbers can be added, subtracted, multiplied and divided just like real numbers.
+At KMP we show how complex numbers can be added, subtracted, multiplied and divided just like real numbers.
 The next pages

 show the implementation of trigonometric functions.